shirotori-0x80/nue-startpage/.github/README.md

 * NO BLOATED FRAMEWORK!

 ## Advice
 Install the used font and modify the html \<link\> in order to not need the internet for it to load nicely.
-Or, the change the font to something you already have installed. ez
+Or, change the font to something you already have installed. ez

 ## Anything else?
 Feel free to contribute.